-The modem router's back panel shows the antennas, connection ports and buttons.
+The modem router's back panel shows the connection ports, buttons and antennas.
 Refer to the following for detailed instructions.

-ltem Description Antennas Used for wireless operation and data transmit.
-For the best Wi-Fi performance, the center antenna should be vertical and the others should be outwards at 30 degree angles, as shown in the picture above.
-ADSL For connecting the modem router to the Internet.
+Item Description ADSL For connecting the modem router to the Internet.
 Connect the port to the splitter or directly connect the port to the phone jack via a phone cable.
 For details, please refer to Connect the Modem Router.
 USB For connecting to a USB storage device or a USB printer.
 WPS The switch for the WPS function.
 WiFi ON/OFF For turning on/off the Wi-Fi function.
 RESET The switch for the RESET function.
 There are two ways to reset the modem router's factory defaults.
 Method one: With the modem router powered on, use a pin to press and hold the RESET button on the rear panel of the modem router for 8 seconds until all LEDs turn off momentarily, then release the button.
 Method two: Log into the web management page of the modem router, and go to Advanced > System Tools > Backup & Restore, click Factory Restore and wait until the reset process is complete.
 LAN1, LAN2, LAN3, LAN4/WAN For connecting the modem router to your PC or other Ethernet network devices.
 In wireless router mode you will be able to connect to Cable/FTTH/VDSL/ADSL devices.
 POWER ON/OFF The switch for the power.
 Press it to power on or off the modem router.
 POWER For connecting the modem router to power socket via the provided power adapter.
+Antennas Used for wireless operation and data transmit.
+Upright them for the best Wi-Fi performance.